PdxCodeGuild/class_raccoon/3 Django/docs/01 Flask.md

 - Windows / PowerShell: `C:\path\to\app> $env:FLASK_APP = "hello.py"`

 Followed by `flask run` or `python -m flask run`

+To set the environment to "development", which will automatically restart the server when any file is changed `export FLASK_ENV=development`

 While developing your application, your computer will be bother the client and the server.
 When you deploy your application, a dedicated machine will have a public IP address and can send and receive requests from anyone on the web.